ApprenticeAI/frapy/docs/topics/logging.rst

 they will redirect those messages to appropriate destinations, such as the standard output, files, emails, etc.

-By default, Scrapy sets and configures a handler for the root logger, based on the settings below.
+By default, Frapy sets and configures a handler for the root logger, based on the settings below.

 .. _topics-logging-settings: